 The Christmas tree is chosen with great care, usually many years before it is to be used.
-The foresters provide a lot of care for the tree, making sure it grows big and tall.
+The foresters provide a lot of care for the tree, making sure it grows straight and tall.
 They often describe the tree as the ‘Queen of the Forest’.
-After the tree has been carefully chopped and prepared, it makes its journey across the pond on a big barge and is eventually set in the middle of Trafalga Square.
+After the tree has been carefully chopped and prepared, it makes its journey across the pond on a big barge and is eventually set in the middle of Trafalgar Square.

 Norwegian Christmas trees are also given to the cities of Coventry, Newcastle, Sunderland and Edinburgh, and also the Orkney Islands.